New Report Documents Conservative Catholic Mayhem at UN

 CFFC President Frances Kissling concludes, “We would hope that the Holy See considers itself a good partner at the United Nations, and call upon the Holy See to repudiate the statements and tactics of CAFHRI.
 Religious groups have been active in the UN from its founding.
 For the most part they have participated in good faith and they have contributed much.
 They have respected the plural, secular and tolerant nature of the UN.
 It would be unfortunate if CAFHRI, wearing the mantle of religion, were allowed to continue its efforts to create a Holy War in the international institution most identified with peace.”

-–Statement Ends–Catholics for Choice shapes and advances sexual and reproductive ethics that are based on justice, reflect a commitment to women's well-being and respect and affirm the capacity of women and men to make moral decisions about their lives.
+–Statement Ends–Catholics for Choice shapes and advances sexual and reproductive ethics that are based on justice, reflect a commitment to a person’s well-being and respect and affirm the capacity of all people to make moral decisions about their lives.